 Therefore “put away from yourselves the evil person.”

 Paul quotes Deuteronomy 17:7; 24:7 in this sentence.
-He says that it is the responsibility of the local church to make judgments about moral behavior of believers.
+He says that it is the responsibility of the local church to make judgments about the moral behavior of believers.

 There are times when we must undergo surgery to cut out the cancer.
 There are times when drastic measures must be taken to avoid further damage.
 It is always wonderful news when someone comes back to the Lord.